12 New Year's Eve celebrations around the world

 12. Puerto Rico

-In Puerto Rico, a territory of the USA, at the stroke of midnight some people drop backwards into the breaking waves to keep the evil spirits away.
+In Puerto Rico, a territory of the USA, at the stroke of midnight, some people drop backwards into the breaking waves to keep the evil spirits away.
+Another way to banish evil spirits is to throw buckets out of their windows!

 Thinking of celebrating away from home?
-Then check out our guided New Year's Eve Holidays and ring in the new year in an exciting destination.
+Then check out our guided New Year's Eve Holidays and join in the new year celebrations around the world with Travel Department.

 You Might also like